ibrahim-elgazwy/movies-search/README.md

-# movies-search
+# movies-search App

 Movies Search App that use:
  * New versions of Javascript (es6, ...)
- * Webpack Babel configuration that support
+ * Webpack Babel configuration that support es6 features, css, sass
  * Working with DOM using js.

 ### Installation